The First Time Buyer’s Guide to Caring For Your New Home

 Ensure it is safe for children or pets

 If you have children or pets, ensuring your new home is a safe environment for them to live in should be one of the first items you complete on your checklist.
-In order to do so, take a quick walk through your home and make a note of any health and safety hazards or potential hazards and take the time to ensure they are taken care of before you move in.
-This can prevent accidents from happening within the first few months in your new home so you can focus on settling in and making it your own.
+In order to do so, take a quick walk through your home.
+Make a note of any health and safety hazards or potential hazards.
+You should take the time to ensure they are taken care of before you move in.
+This can prevent accidents from happening within the first few months in your new home.
+As a result, you can focus on settling in and making it your own.

-If you have recently relocated across the country or just down the street, there are a number of steps you must take to ensure you are taking care of your new home.
-This includes establishing a cleaning schedule, organizing home insurance, checking your smoke alarms on a regular basis, and ensuring it is safe for children or pets.
+If you have recently relocated across the country or just down the street, there are a number of steps you must take.
+These include establishing a cleaning schedule, organizing home insurance, checking your smoke alarms, and ensuring safety for children or pets.